 Symptom: Sophos Firewall doesn't send packets to STAS server UDP port 6677 to actively query live user on workstations.
 Sophos Firewall can only passively receive live user information from STAS server.

-Workaround: Manually restart authentication service after firewall reboot/boot-up.- in Advanced Shell, please run the command "service access_server:restart -ds nosync", or- in webadmin GUI, go to "System service" > "Services", and then Restart "Authentication" service, as below Note: This bug (NC-72664) is fixed in Sophos Firewall firmware v18.5 MR2.
+Workaround: Manually restart authentication service after firewall reboot/boot-up.- in Advanced Shell, please run the command "service access_server:restart -ds nosync", or- in webadmin GUI, go to "System service" > "Services", and then Restart "Authentication" service, as below [ Note: This bug (NC-84910) will be fixed in Sophos Firewall OS v18.5 MR5. ]

 Note: If you need technical support to enable SSL on Windows LDAP service, please seek help from Microsoft.